DankErikk/Lab3A-NaturalLanguageProcessing/README.md

 # Lab3A-NaturalLanguageProcessing
-This repository is to be use for lab3
+This repository is to be used for lab3